PepperGPSR/PepperGPSR/README.md

 # PepperGPSR
 This is a base repository for the research titled "Enhancing Autonomous Task Execution in Social Robots with Large Language Models".
-It was developed for the task generation and evaluation of the research.
+It was developed for the task generation and evaluation steps of the research.

 ## Installation
 This repository uses Python 3.11.0.
 To install the required packages, run the following command: